DPotoyan/Chem324/_sources/ch03/note05.md

 ### Wave function as a linear superoposition of eigenfunctions

 This is where we see the power and beautfy of Dirac notation.
-Reagardless of how the function $f$ looks like, weather we want to express it in terms of the energy eigenfucntions or the position eigenfunctions, the key expressions are going to be the same!
+Reagardless of how the function $f$ looks like, We can always express it in terms of the energy eigenfucntions or the position eigenfunctions or any other complete set of functions.

 - Express $f(x)$ function in terms of eigenfunctions of $\hat{H} \mid n\rangle=E_n \mid n \rangle$.